-Given the current minority Parliament, the Office will also continue to enhance its analytical capacity in key policy areas such as taxation, health, defence and student program spending to ensure we are ready to receive requests for cost estimates of election campaign proposals as soon as the next election is called.
+Given the current minority Parliament, the Office plans to continue to enhance its analytical capacity in key policy areas such as taxation, health, defence, housing and student program spending to ensure we are ready to receive requests for cost estimates of election campaign proposals as soon as the next election is called.

-We will also continue to ensure that our work is accessible to parliamentarians, as well as Canadians.
+We will also continue to ensure that our work is accessible to parliamentarians, as well as Canadians by actively working to identify and remove accessibility barriers.
 We will strive to use clear, plain language so that our work can be easily understood and used.